-The Company has an unsecured term loan agreement with several banks under which the lenders agreed to provide a \$300.0 million unsecured term loan facility.
-Effective December 20, 2019, the Company entered into the First Amendment to First Amended and Restated Term Loan Agreement (as amended, the "Term Loan Agreement") pursuant to which the maturity date of the term loan was extended from September 8, 2022 to January 20, 2025, without further options for extension.
-The Term Loan Agreement also provides that the Company may from time to time request increased aggregate commitments of \$200.0 million under certain conditions set forth in the Term Loan Agreement, including the consent of the lenders for the additional commitments.
-The Operating Partnership has an unsecured revolving credit facility with several banks.
-Effective December 20, 2019, the Company entered into the First Amendment to Second Amended and Restated Credit Agreement (as amended, the "Credit Facility Agreement") pursuant to which the borrowing capacity under the credit facility is \$600.0 million and the maturity date of the credit facility was extended from September 8, 2021 to February 20, 2024, with two six-month extension options, which may be exercised by the Operating Partnership upon satisfaction of certain conditions including the payment of extension fees.
+Under the term loan, several banks acting as lenders have agreed to provide up to \$300.0 million of borrowing capacity.
+Effective December 20, 2019, the Company entered into the Term Loan Agreement pursuant to which the maturity date of the term loan was extended from September 8, 2022 to January 20, 2025, without further options for extension.
+The Term Loan Agreement also provides that the Company may from time to time request increased aggregate commitments of \$200.0 million under certain conditions set forth in the Term Loan Agreement, including the consent of the lenders for the additional commitments

+Under the credit facility, several banks acting as lenders have agreed to provide up to \$600.0 million of borrowing capacity.
+Effective December 20, 2019, the Company entered into the Credit Facility Agreement pursuant to which the maturity date of the credit facility was extended from September 8, 2021 to February 20, 2024, with two six-month extension options, which may be exercised by the Operating Partnership upon satisfaction of certain conditions including the payment of extension fees.
 Additionally, the Credit Facility Agreement contains an accordion feature, which allows the Operating Partnership to increase the borrowing capacity under the credit facility up to an aggregate of \$1.2 billion, subject to lender consents and other conditions.